-Please email us (ss101 at st-andrews.ac.uk) prior to sending your sample so that we can discuss the aim of the analysis and the different mass spec approaches to achieve the best results.
-We can also give you an estimated idea of analysis time, which depends on our current workload but is usually within 5 days of recieving the sample.
-All samples should be submitted with a Sample submission form submission-form-2016
+Please email us (massspec @ st-andrews.ac.uk)fill the submission form SLS 210215 form prior to sending your sample so that we can discuss the aim of the analysis and the different mass spec approaches to achieve the best results.
+We can also give you an estimated idea of analysis time, which depends on our current workload but is usually within 5 days of receiving the sample.
+All samples should be submitted with the form.

-Samples in solution for intact mass analysis or identification, should be at 10-20uM and preferably 10-20ul volume.
-Sample must be free of detergent and less than 5% glycerol.
+Samples in solution for intact mass analysis or identification, should ideally be at 10-20uM and preferably 10-20ul volume to give us apotions to try different conditions if necessary.
+Sample must be free of detergent.

 How to send a sample

 Please post your samples to the address on the Contact us page.